AMI NICOLE = ACRONYM

 Since Music and Art have been a big part of ACRONYM’s drive and design, she began curating a larger scale arts and music festival named ‘Found in the Underground,’ which she ran bi-annually for about 3 years in Detroit, Michigan.
 The show boasts large crowds of over 300 attendees, 2 music stages, and over 50 artists, as well as performers, food vendors, and more.

 Simultaneously, ACRONYM’s Influencer accolades drove Ami Nicole headfirst into the Cannabis world, especially during the Coronavirus 2020 Pandemic.
 Right out of the gate in 2016, she was offered to work with brands such as OozeLife.com, MagicalButter.com, Cannasmack.com, and expanded her reach into affiliate and influencer marketing for multiple brands on short-term and long-term capacities, both in and out of the Cannabis field.
-Some highlights include Citizen App, TikTok, High Times Magazine, and Patron Tequila.
+Some highlights include Citizen App, TikTok, High Times Magazine, and Levo.

 ACRONYM ZINE, Ami Nicole’s journalistic project, has covered some of the most pivotal and important boots-on-the-ground information from Culture to Cannabis, Music and Concert Coverage, Mental Health, and more.
 ACRONYM finds a line between telling it exactly like it is and informing viewers and readers of information that isn’t necessarily shared by mainstream media in fear of losing their funding from corporate backing.

+In 2019, ACRONYM covered large-scale events such as Forbes Under 30 Summit, High Times Cannabis Cups in Clio and Detroit, as well as photographing A-List Artists like Snoop Dogg, Billie Eilish, Quavo of the Migos, The Chainsmokers, Normani, 21 Savage, and many more.
 In July of 2019, Ami Nicole was offered the opportunity to create 30 videos within 30 days for a new social media network called TikTok, and by the time the COVID-19 Pandemic occurred, she had already expanded her network following by thousands and viewership by millions.
 The now-popular app is one of ACRONYM’s favorite social media outlets, and she is working toward verification as a TikTok personality, among her other achievements.

 As 2020 reared its ugly head, Ami Nicole was called back to her roots as a Journalist, embodying a vigilante of the written word, with hyper-localized coverage of the Black Lives Matter protests and corrupt practices of law enforcement, as well as covering the uprising of Trump Supporters in Detroit, Michigan in their “Stop The Steal” movement when President Biden won the state.
 Utilizing her online network, she speaks up as an ally to BLM, is vocal about her LGBTQ+ values and support, as well as speaking out on Cannabis in forms of Alternative Health, Federal Legalization, and reminding others that many are still in prison for practices we partake in daily.
+She has been very vocal in the department of Censorship in the Digital Landscape and has experienced first-hand the control of these Social Media Outlets by receiving content violations and shadowbans at any given time on both Instagram and TikTok for simply speaking on Cannabis.